TheWeirdDev/theweirddev.github.io/_posts/2015-05-05-bamboo-release.markdown

 I would like to share in this post how to configure a Bamboo plan in such a way we can release a project in one click.
 I use Maven as build tool and Git as version  control system (hosted on Stash).

-To reach our goal we will in first create a new branch.
-Actually we will that for each new release.
-Then in a second step, on this branch, will we call the Maven release plugin which will perform the release.
+To reach our goal we will at first create a new branch for each new release.
+Then in a second step, we will checkout the branch and call the Maven release plugin to perform the release.

 > It can be possible to use another approach with a unique __release branch__.
 In that case the plan would start with a checkout of this branch and then take (or not eventually) the changes from master.

 ## Setup the new plan

-- Create a new plan and select a Git repository:
+- Create a new plan and select a Git repository, let say my project name is eFiles:
 ![create plan]({{ site.url }}/assets/posts/release-bamboo/create-plan.png)

 - Make sure the option `Use shallow clones` is disable in the repository settings: